Bradium/addition-learning/README.md

 # addition-learning
-Page, teaching kids to addict, by ruler.
+Page, teaching kids to make addition by ruler.